AfsanaSharmin/Lightweight-FSBI-Deepfake-Image-Detection-/README.md

-# Lightweight-FSBI-Deepfake-Image-Detection-
-Mobile-FSBI: Lightweight Frequency-Enhanced Deepfake Detection for Edge Devices
+# Mobile-FSBI: Lightweight Frequency-Enhanced Deepfake Detection for Edge Devices
-##Overview
+## Overview

 Mobile-FSBI is a lightweight deepfake image detection framework designed for resource-constrained environments such as mobile phones, embedded systems, and edge AI devices.
 The project combines Self-Blended Images (SBI) with frequency-domain analysis using Discrete Wavelet Transform (DWT) and a MobileNetV3-Small backbone to achieve strong detection performance with minimal computational cost.